esudh/esudh.github.io/_pages/besancon.md

 toc_icon: "calendar"
 ---

-The ESU 2025 will be located within the premises of the faculty of Humanities of the [University Marie et Louis Pasteur](https://www.univ-fcomte.fr/) (ex-university of Franche-Comté) in the center of Besançon.
+The ESU 2025 will be located within the premises of the faculty of Humanities of the [University Marie et Louis Pasteur](https://www.univ-fcomte.fr/) (formerly known as the Université de Franche-Comté) in the center of Besançon, France.

 ## Coming to Besançon
 It is possible to reach Besançon by train, by bus, by car and by plane.